Things You Can't Miss at the Berlin Wall

 Other popular activities in Berlin

-Several decades have passed since its fall and, although little remains of the old barrier, you can still visit different museums, memorials and guided tours in Berlin to get an idea of the magnitude of this structure that divided Europe.
+Several decades have passed since its fall, and although little remains of the old barrier, you can still visit various museums, memorials and guided tours in Berlin that give you an idea of the magnitude of this structure that divided Europe.

-Visiting the Berlin Wall is among the best things to do in Berlin during your days in the city.
-In this article I will tell you about the options available to explore the history of the wall and its important repercussions.
+Visiting the Berlin Wall is one of the best things to do in Berlin during your stay in the city.
+In this article, I'll tell you what to see and the options available for exploring the history of the wall.

-The best way to get to know the Berlin Wall: A guided tour
+The best way to visit the Berlin Wall: A guided tour

 Detail of the Berlin Wall| ©Mig Gilbert